zaidcloud/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/arc_enabled_servers/_index.md

 ## ArcBox Azure Region Compatibility

-ArcBox must be deployed to one of the following regions.
+ArcBox must be deployed to one of the following regions:
 > **Deploying ArcBox outside of these regions may result in unexpected results or deployment errors.**

 * East US